zchee/neovim-wiki/Building-Neovim.md

     make

 pulls down third-party dependencies (such as libuv and LuaJIT) into `.deps/`, and builds them.
-A number of [build prerequisites](#user-content-build-prerequisites) such as `libtool` are required for that, but CMake will let you know if something is missing.
+[Build prerequisites](#user-content-build-prerequisites) such as `libtool` are required for that, but CMake will let you know if something is missing.
 Install the missing prerequisites, then try `make` again.
 If there are other problems, refer to the [troubleshooting section](#troubleshootingfaq) at the bottom.

 To generate the `Makefile`s without building: `make cmake`

-If you plan on building Neovim frequently, it's recommended you install the [Ninja build system](https://martine.github.io/ninja/), which is significantly faster than traditional `make`.
+If you plan on building Neovim frequently, it's recommended you install the [Ninja build system](https://martine.github.io/ninja/), which is much faster than traditional `make`.
 It's not required, but will be used by `make` if available.

 Now that you have the dependencies, you can try other build targets and options, explained below.